crownstone/website/business/34-product-development.md

 # Collaboration

-How does a parternship with Crownstone work?
+How does a partnership with Crownstone work?

 Crownstone tech itself might be sufficient to build a solution for your particular sector.
 However, it might be the case that product development is in order.
 There are many sensors and actuators that can enrich our buildings, or